simongeilfus/Cinder-CodeEditor/README.md

 Switch tab

 #####Licence
 The editor itself is based on the excellent [CodeMirror](https://github.com/marijnh/CodeMirror).
-Please refer to CodeMirror for any questions or licence issues.
+See license [here](https://github.com/simongeilfus/Cinder-CodeEditor/blob/master/CM-LICENSE).

 Copyright (c) 2013, Simon Geilfus - All rights reserved.
 This code is intended for use with the Cinder C++ library: http://libcinder.org